rohanjn98/dog-breed-classifier/README.md

 statement of correctly classifying an input image to a dog breed class.
 The achieved accuracy for the model is 83% test accuracy that far exceeds the expected 60%.
 There are a few things that might help improve the model performance that I have also enlisted in the dog_app.ipynb.
 Some of them include:
-- The model could be trained for higher epochs (>20) that might improve the current metrics.
+1. The model could be trained for higher epochs (>20) that might improve the current metrics.
-- Fine-tuning of parameters could be done on the basis of train, valid and test loss curves or metrics.
+2. Fine-tuning of parameters could be done on the basis of train, valid and test loss curves or metrics.
-- Since this can be deployed on a mobile or web app, A/B testing could be done with different sets of parameters at once and then decide on what parameter values to be chosen.
+3. Since this can be deployed on a mobile or web app, A/B testing could be done with different sets of parameters at once and then decide on what parameter values to be chosen.
 This is important as we need to stay relevant with input data and the data available for training.
-- Last but not the least, more image augmentation techniques could be used to virtually increase the dataset size, this might be helpful for better model performance.